The Effect of Mission Duration on LISA Science Objectives: Estimation of cosmological parameters

-We adopt the following the Figure of Merit: a threshold error on $H_0$ less than 4\% for at least two formation channels.
+We adopt as a Figure of Merit a threshold error on $H_0$ less than 4\% for at least two formation channels.
 This is met by two of the duration scenarios: 6~yr data stream with 1-day and 5-day gaps, T6G1 and T6G5.
 The error on $H_0$ strongly depends on the MBHB formation channel.
 In the best case (Q3nd, featuring high-mass seeds with no delay in the binary formation) it is always smaller than $3.5\%$, while in the worst case (PopIII, featuring low-mass seeds) it can grow to as much as $65\%$ for the T4C mission configuration.

-Note that, due to lack of catalogs including merger and ringdown, the results presented above are based on the estimation of the MBHB event parameters performed accounting for the inspiral phase only (cut 5 hours before merger).
+As a consequence of the lack of a full parameter-estimation analysis including merger and ringdown on the MBHB catalogs considered here~\cite{Tamanini:2016zlh}, the results presented above are based on the estimation of the MBHB event parameters performed accounting for the inspiral phase only (cut 5 hours before merger).
 This approach underestimates the number of available standard sirens, and consequently also the instrument performance.
-However, it is good enough for this comparative study.
-On the other hand, in the absence of catalogs produced with the SciRD sensitivity in the frequency range $10^{-4}\,{\rm Hz}<f<0.1\,\rm{Hz}$, we have used those produced with SciRD, but extended down to $10^{-5}$ Hz.
-This might slightly overestimate the number of detected standard sirens, although measurements at low frequency are not expected to strongly affect the present analysis (cf.\ the low-frequency study \cite{LISAlowfreq}).
+On the other hand, in the absence of catalogs produced with the SciRD sensitivity in the frequency range $10^{-4}~{\rm Hz}<f<0.1~\rm{Hz}$, we have used those produced with SciRD, but extended down to $10^{-5}$~Hz.
+This might overestimate the number of detected standard sirens, although measurements at low frequency are not expected to strongly affect the present analysis (cf.\ the low-frequency study~\cite{LISAlowfreq}).